 d.
-Secretary of the Army ATTN: SAMR-EI-CCR
+Secretary of the Army

+ATTN: SAMR-EI-CCR

 5825 21st Street, Bldg.
 214, Rm.
 129

 Fort Belvoir, VA 22060-5921

-4. The formal complaint must specify the claim(s) and the basis(es) of the complaint raised during the ADR session(s).
-It is important that you state the incident(s) that caused you to initiate your complaint as concisely as possible, citing the nature of the action, the date of the action, and the person(s) involved.
-You may only raise those claims and incident(s) discussed, or like or related to those discussed, during ADR.
+- 4. The formal complaint must specify the claim(s) and the basis(es) of the complaint raised during the precomplaint intake interview, EEO counselor interview (if any) and EEO ADR session(s).
+It is important that you state the incident(s) that caused you to initiate your complaint as concisely as possible, citing the nature of the action, the date of the action, and the person(s) involved, to include specifically identifying the individual(s) you believe discriminated against you.
+You may only raise those claims and incident(s) discussed, or like or related to those discussed, during EEO ADR.
 The complaint should also state whether you have filed a grievance under a Negotiated Grievance Procedure or an appeal to the Merit Systems Protection Board, on the same subject matter, including dates.
-This information is necessary to determine whether your complaint is appropriate for processing under Title 29, Code of Federal Regulations, Part 1614.

-5. If you retain an attorney or any other person as a representative, you must immediately notify the EEO officer, in writing, of the name, address, email address, and telephone number of your attorney or representative.
-See the address shown in paragraph 3a for the address of the EEO office.
-You are advised that--- a.
-Unless you state otherwise in writing, after receipt of written notice of the name, address, email address, and telephone number of your representative, service of all documents will be with the representative, with a copy furnished to you.

-b.
-If your representative is an attorney, service of all official correspondence will be made on the attorney with a copy furnished to you, however, time frames for the receipt of correspondence will be computed from the date of receipt by the attorney.

-Should you decide to file a formal discrimination complaint, you and/or your representative will receive a written acknowledgement of receipt of the complaint from the EEO officer.
+This information is necessary to determine whether your complaint is appropriate for processing under Title 29, Code of Federal Regulations, Part 1614. - 5.
+If you retain an attorney or any other person as a representative, you must immediately notify the EEO officer, in writing, of the name, address, and telephone number of your attorney or representative.
+You are advised that--- - a.
+Unless you state otherwise in writing, after receipt of written notice of the name, address, and telephone number of your representative, service of all documents will be with the representative, with a copy furnished to you. - b.
+If your representative is an attorney, service of all official correspondence will be made on the attorney with a copy furnished to you, however, time frames for the receipt of correspondence will be computed from the date of receipt by the attorney. - 6.
+Should you decide to file a formal discrimination complaint, you and/or your representative will receive a written acknowledgment of receipt of the complaint from the EEO officer.